SpatialHealth/KHANDLE-STAR_Depression_Cognition/README.md

 # KHANDLE-STAR_Depression_Cognition
 R code used for the analysis of depression and cognition within the KHANDLE and STAR cohorts.
+All analyses were conducted in 2023.